-- max_runtime (float or str) The maximal runtime of the simulation.
+- max_runtime (float or str)-The maximal runtime of the simulation.
 If the runtime is exceeded, the simulation is interrupted.
 Values can be either given as a number (interpreted as seconds) or as a string, which is then parsed using the function parse_duration(). - interval Determines how often the tracker interrupts the simulation.
 Simple numbers are interpreted as durations measured in the simulation time variable.
 Alternatively, a string using the format 'hh:mm:ss' can be used to give durations in real time.
-Finally, instances of the classes defined in intervals can be given for more control.
+Finally, instances of the classes defined in interrupts can be given for more control.

-- field (FieldBase) The current state of the simulation - t (float) The associated time class SteadyStateTracker (interval: Optional[Union[ConstantIntervals, float, int, str]] = None, atol: float = 1e-08, rtol: float = 1e-05, progress: bool = False)
+- field (FieldBase) The current state of the simulation - t (float) The associated time initialize (field: FieldBase, info: Optional[Dict[str, Anv]] = None) \rightarrow float class SteadyStateTracker (interval: Optional[Union[InterruptsBase, float, str, Sequence[float], ndarray]] = None, atol: float = 1e-08, rtol: float = 1e-05, progress: bool = False)